codestella/putting-nerf-on-a-diet/README.md

     <tr>
 </table></p>

-### ❗ Rendering GIF images by 4-shot learned Diet-NeRF and Diet-NeRF (50000 iter)

-DietNeRF has a strong capacity to generalise on novel and challenging views with EXTREMELY SMALL TRAINING SAMPLES!
-The animations below shows the performance difference between DietNeRF (left) v.s.
-NeRF (right) with only 4 training images:

 ### ❗ Rendered GIF by occluded 14-shot learned NeRF and Diet-NeRF (100000 iter)
 We made aritificial occulusion on the right side of image.
 The reconstruction quality can be compared with this experiment.